saims0n/OSCP-BUFFER-OVERFLOW-PREP/README.md

    Now we have to find the jump esp location

-8) Check if there is any module that is vulnrable and false by os !mona modules ther's a module brainpain.exe
+8)Check if there is any module that is vulnrable and false by os

+     !mona modules
+     ther's a module brainpain.exe